A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 Operating effective pay-per-click (PPC) campaigns is a central element of any online marketing strategy.
-But how do you know that a deep dive into PPC audits-uncover hidden gems are generating worthwhile returns?
+But how do you know that a deep dive into PPC audits uncovers hidden gems that are generating worthwhile returns?

-The answer is in performing an in-depth PPC audit.
+The answer is to perform an in-depth PPC audit.
 A dive into PPC audits – uncover hidden gems, can enable you to fine-tune your campaigns and identify untapped potential.
-In this article, we’re going to discuss how to carry out a PPC audit for Google Ads, adopt best practices, utilize the correct tools, and minimize ad spend wastage.
+In this article, we’re going to discuss how to conduct a PPC audit for Google Ads, adopt best practices, utilise the right tools, and minimise ad spend waste.

 WHY DO A PPC AUDIT?

 A PPC audit is a thorough examination of your campaigns, ads, keywords, and strategy.
-It will reveal areas for improvement, optimize your ROI, and find hidden gems.
-Ongoing audits will make sure that your campaigns are objectives-aligned and you’re not spending money on low-performing ads.
+It will reveal areas for improvement, optimise your ROI, and find hidden gems.
+Ongoing audits will ensure your campaigns are aligned with your objectives and that you’re not spending money on low-performing ads.
 In the USA, with digital ads being extremely competitive, keeping an eye on your PPC performance is essential.

 To know about the state of PPC in 2025, find the essential PPC statistics to help you:

-- 73%of B2C marketers stated their organization used PPC advertising in the last 12 months
+- 73%of B2C marketers stated their organisation used PPC advertising in the last 12 months

-- 64%of B2B marketing professionals say they used PPC advertising at their organization in the past year, which is only behind the usage rate of social media advertising at 73%
+- 64%of B2B marketing professionals say they used PPC advertising at their organisation in the past year, which is only behind the usage rate of social media advertising at 73%

 - 93%of marketers say pay-per-click (PPC) as a marketing channel is “effective” or “highly effective”, making it the 2nd most effective channel after content marketing (96%)

-- Only 10%of surveyed marketing professionals identify PPC as a primary focus for their budget allocation.
+- Only 10% of surveyed marketing professionals identify PPC as a primary focus in their budget allocation.

-- According to surveyed B2B marketers, PPC advertising ranks as the most effective paid channel for content marketing activities, with 61%of respondents citing it as effective, followed by social media advertising (49%), and sponsorships (48%))
+- According to a survey of B2B marketers, PPC advertising ranks as the most effective paid channel for content marketing activities, with 61% of respondents citing it as effective, followed by social media advertising (49%) and sponsorships (48%).

 HOW TO PERFORM A PPC AUDIT FOR GOOGLE ADS